dh1tw/go-micro-error-broken/README.md

 # Greeter

-An example Greeter application to demonstrate that [go-micro pull request #394](https://github.com/asim/go-micro/pull/396) likely broke the error behaviour of go-micro rpc calls when using transport plugins (at least the [nats transport plugin](https://github.com/asim/go-micro/tree/master/plugins/transport/nats)).
+An example Greeter application to demonstrate that [go-micro pull request #394](https://github.com/asim/go-micro/pull/396) likely broke the error behaviour of go-micro rpc calls.

 This demo application is based on the original [Greeter example](https://github.com/asim/go-micro/tree/master/examples/greeter) supplied with go-micro.

 The major difference are:
-- using NATS as Transport, Broker, Plugin
 - extended the `Say` Service by one method called `Broken` (which demonstrates the bug)
-- Server / Client / Service are invoked explicitely instead of the MICRO_* environment variables (I have to use non-standard nats-options)
 - The `svr` and `cli` are both indiviual go modules (and must therefore be executed directly from their module directory)

 ```protobuf